 The database server does not use the server locale, however, to write files that are in an Informix proprietary format (database and table files).
-For a more detailed description of the files that the database server writes using the server locale, see Chapter 4, "Database Server Features."
+For a more detailed description of the files that the database server writes using the server locale, see Chapter 4, "Database Server Features," on page 4-1.

-The database server looks for product-specific message files in the message directory that is associated with the locale specified in SERVER_LOCALE.
-For more information, see "Locating Message Files" on page 1-45.
+The database server looks for product-specific message files in the message directory that is associated with the locale specified in SERVER\LOCALE.
+For more information, see "Locating Message Files" on page 1-30.

-In the example connection that Figure 1-2 on page 1-23 shows, the Informix database server uses the locale specified in SERVER_LOCALE to determine the code set to use when it writes a message-log file.
-For the syntax to set the server locale, see "SERVER_LOCALE" on page 2-32.
+In the example connection that Figure 1-2 on page 1-15 shows, the Informix database server uses the locale specified in SERVER\LOCALE to determine the code set to use when it writes a message-log file.
+For the syntax to set the server locale, see "SERVER\LOCALE" on page 2-21.

-Tip: The database server is the only IBM Informix product that needs to know the server locale.
-Any database server utilities that you run on the server computer use the client locale to read from and write to files and the database locale (on the server computer) to access databases that are set on the server computer.

-The server locale and the server-processing locale are two different locales.
-For more information about the server-processing locale, see "Determining the Server-Processing Locale" on page 1-36.
+- Tip: The database server is the only IBM Informix product that needs to know the server locale.
+Any database server utilities that you run on the server computer use the client locale to read from and write to files and the database locale (on the server computer) to access databases that are set on the server computer. - Note: The server locale and the server-processing locale are two different locales.
+For more information about the server-processing locale, see "Determining the Server-Processing Locale" on page 1-24.